The Long Way to Deforestation (Technical Report): A Type Inference and Elaboration Technique for Removing Intermediate Data Structures: Related Work

 \subsection{Lightweight Fusion}

-\emph{Lightweight fusion} \cite{Ohori-popl07:light-fusion} also follows the \emph{unfold/fold} framework, but it deserves a special attention because it is much simpler and was evaluated against a set of medium to large benchmarks.
+\emph{Lightweight fusion} \cite{Ohori-popl07:light-fusion} also follows the \emph{unfold/fold} framework, but it deserves special attention because it is much simpler and was evaluated against a set of medium to large benchmarks.
 This technique focuses on the very specific but common pattern of two adjacent recursive function calls, of the form @f(g($\ldots$))@, which is often a strong indication of a possible fusion opportunity, whereby @f@ and @g@ could potentially be fused together into a new definition @f_g@ equivalent to their composition @f@ @.@ @g@.
 Lightweight fusion simply inlines the candidate recursive functions only \textit{once}.
-After this inlining, function calls are distributed to tail positions over different pattern matching branches in the hope of getting the same pattern of @f(g($\ldots$))@.
+After this inlining, the calls to @f@ are distributed into the branches branches of @g@ in the hope of getting the same pattern of @f(g($\ldots$))@.
 If so, a new equivalent definition @f_g@ is generated and \textit{promoted out} from the fixed point combinator to replace all @f(g($\ldots$))@ call sites. \citeauthor{Ohori-popl07:light-fusion} show that this lightweight approach works well for fusing common examples; however, their benchmark results show that the real-world performance improvements are limited.
 Lightweight fusion also has severe additional limitations: it cannot fuse mutual recursive functions or successive calls to the same function, such as @map@ @.@ @map@.

 It remains unclear how much fusion opportunities can be discovered by this method due to its heavy reliance on \textit{syntactic patterns} for discovering fusion opportunities.
-We believe this makes it less powerful in practice than \System, which adapts subtyping to collect data flow information in the program.
+We believe this makes it less powerful in practice than \System, which uses subtype inference to collect data flow information in the program.
 This notably allows \System to see through helper definitions and efficiently find matching pairs of producers and consumers.
 As one concrete example, consider the list returned from @flatten@ and consumed by @sum@ below.
-Interestingly, both @flatten@ and @append@ are producers of lists that will be consumed by @sum@.
+Interestingly, both @flatten@ and @append@ are producers of lists that are consumed by @sum@ in this example.